mikabba/teachers-calendar-manager/README.md

 - The public repository does not include production user data or real booking records.
 - The current setup is intended as a lightweight deployed tool, not as a large-scale multi-tenant platform.

-## Next Steps
+## Future Improvements

 - Add a system overview diagram
 - Improve deployment documentation
 - Add a sanitized demo dataset
 - Add automated validation tests for scheduling conflicts
-- Consider migrating from file-based storage to SQLite or MySQL for larger deployments
+- Evaluate migration from file-based storage to SQLite or MySQL for larger deployments